 The compulsory menu requirement no longer applies when reserving a table in the Oktoberfest halls, and reservation allocation does not depend on menu selection.
 Instead, in the main aisles of the tents, a minimum consumption of two beers and half a roast chicken is required.
 There are special rules for the Käfer-Wiesn-Schänke and the Wine Tent.

-Foods Served at the Large and Small Oktoberfest Beer Tents
+Oktoberfest Foods Served at the Large and Small Beer Tents

 With over 38 beer tents, deciding where and what to eat can be overwhelming.
 Every tent makes its food by itself without compromising the original taste, meaning you’ll find exceptionally delicious food wherever you get it from at Oktoberfest.
 To make things easier, here’s a guide on foods offered by the six large tents owned by the six original Oktoberfest breweries: